 - A rear red light is highly recommended, and a front white light is also a very good idea.

 - A buff or similar for under the helmet and lots of other cool uses.

 - Cycling jerseys with back pockets are useful but not necessary, but jerseys with a wicking fabric are cool, comfortable, and are recommended.
 Check the expected temperatures the week before you come to make decisions about whether to bring sleeveless, short sleeve or long sleeve jerseys, or a combination.

 - Arm warmers – these are useful with a short sleeve jersey for those days when it starts out chilly and then warms up.

 - Wind/waterproof jacket – we will proceed with riding in light rains.
 A cycling rain jacket that is cut to cover your bum while in a cycling position is preferred, but not necessary.
 These are also handy to wear if we have a cooler day.

 - Gloves – check the expected temperatures the week before you come.
 For most of our trips, short-finger gloves should be fine, but there may be the occasional day when full-fingered gloves are necessary to keep your hands warm.

 - Padded bike shorts and/or a very comfortable seat.
 Ensure that whatever combination of shorts and seat you are bringing is comfortable for several hours of riding a day.

-- Chamois cream if you need it.
+- Chamois cream if you need it – and if you are on a longer multi-day trip, you probably do.
 Click here for more info.

 - Long tights (pants) may be necessary on some days.
 Check the expected temperatures the week before you come.

 - Whatever undergarments that are comfortable for you (sports bra, undershirts, socks, etc).
-Remember – no undies under the bike shorts!
+Undies under the bike shorts are NOT recommended!

 - Water bottles – preferably two 750 ml bottles.
 Oh yeah – and cages to hold them!